The most common reason that 501c3 status gets revoked is not filing the proper 990 form on time for 3 consecutive years.

 A Straightforward Process

 Getting professional legal guidance helps make the process for 501c3 reinstatement simple.
+With over a decade of experience, our team knows the ins-and-outs of reinstating tax exempt status for organizations of all sizes.

 A Nonprofit’s Perspective